chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 ## Enhancement Proposals 📑

 The second half of governance involves _how decisions are made_.
-In the Python and PyData ecosystem, community decision making takes the form of "Enhancement Proposals".
+In the Python and PyData ecosystem, community decision-making takes the form of "Enhancement Proposals".
 Enhancements proposals are a structured way for contributors to share ideas for a new feature or major change, propose details and impact, and gather feedback the commuting before proceeding with implementation.
 Enhancement Proposal are for large scale or community-wide topics, many day-to-day decisions can be made after quick discussions on the project's communication platform like GitHub issues.
 Examples of Enhancement proposals are [Python's PEPs](https://peps.python.org/pep-0001/), [NumPy's NEPs](https://numpy.org/neps/nep-0000.html), [Kubernetes' KEPs](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/0000-kep-process/README.md), etc.

 > **Note:**
-> Other terms for Enhancement Proposals are "Advancement Proposals", "Request for Discussion" (RFDs), or or "Request for Comments" (RFCs).
+> Other terms for Enhancement Proposals are "Advancement Proposals", "Request for Discussion" (RFDs), or "Request for Comments" (RFCs).

 ### 🙋 Learner question: Do you know how napari is governed?